7 squat variations to try

 Front squat

-Being a former Olympic weightlifter and trained in Bulgaria on top of that I’ve made my fair share of front squats but they’re not only for weightlifters.
-The front squat is a tremendous exercise for, well, just about anyone.
-I prefer people do it with a clean grip but there are some who just don’t have the mobility for it and in that case you can do it with arms crossed (like you will see most bodybuilders do) or with straps.
+I prefer doing it with a clean grip but there are some who just don’t have the mobility for it and in that case you can do it with arms crossed (like you will see most bodybuilders do) or with straps.

 The box squat is a tremendous exercise to further strengthen your hips.
 Note that when I’m talking about the box squat I’m not talking about the following two exercises:

-The second point is of major importance, it will absolutely wreck your spine so don’t do it!
-You must pay the utmost attention to sitting on the box with control.
-Indeed, you must fully sit on the box, keep your abdominals and upper back tight but sit completely on the box.
-Another common mistake I see is people leaning forward and pushing their knees forward when coming up, this must be avoided.
+Another common mistake I see is leaning forward and pushing the knees forward when coming up, this must be avoided.
 You want to focus on standing straight up with the bar almost traveling in a straight line.
-It will not happen that way but have that intention and you will be on the right path.
+It will not happen that way but have the intention and you will be on the right path.
+Standing straight up makes sure the load is placed more on the posterior chain which is what we want in this lift.

 A lot has been said about the box squat due in large to the way Westside Barbell use it.
 Some claim it only works for geared powerlifters, some are under the impression that you must sit far back and have an ultra-wide stance.
 Neither is true.
 The box squat has been around for a long time, way before Westside Barbell and powerlifting gear so rest assured that it will make you stronger.

-“But Stefan, in competition I squat lower” I can already hear you say and I say… So?
+The high box squat is another exercise I sometimes use, albeit a bit less.
+In this case the box is placed such that your squat is above parallel.
+“But in powerlifting competitions I squat lower” I can already hear you say and I say… So?
 The purpose of the high box squat is to overload and strengthen certain muscle.
 You don’t do rows in competition either but I certainly hope you do them in training!
-For athletes I also frequently use high box squats as it builds tremendous hip strength.
+High box squats can build tremendous hip strength.

 No no no squat

-Of course Ivan Chakarov always squatted like that.
-As you can see it stands for “no belt, no wraps, no spotters” but the way I mean it is simply don’t use gear.
+Ivan Chakarov squatting 270 kg for a triple.
+Solid depth.
+Credit: IronMindOf course Ivan Chakarov always squatted like that.
+The name stands for “no belt, no wraps, no spotters” but the way I mean it is simply don’t use gear.
 With gear I’m not talking about a squat suit, I’m talking about belt and sleeves.
-I first started using it when I saw that one of my raw powerlifters was very weak without her raw gear, not even being able to handle 80% of her maxes with belt and sleeves.
+I first started using it when I saw that one of my raw powerlifters was very weak without her raw gear, not even being able to handle 80% of her maxes without belt and sleeves.
 To me this was unacceptable so I immediately put her on a high dose no no no squats and guess what, her squat improved.

 Belt squat